Classic DP: 0-1 Knapsack Problem

 .

-If you do not include the i
+If you do not pack the i

-should be equal to dp[i-1][w]
+should equal dp[i-1][w]

 , inheriting the previous result.

-If you include the i
+If you pack the i

--th item in the backpack, then dp[i][w]
+-th item into the knapsack, then dp[i][w]

-should be equal to val[i-1] + dp[i-1][w - wt[i-1]]
+should equal val[i-1] + dp[i-1][w - wt[i-1]]

 .